realitix/vulkan/README.md

 )
 ```

-Like you can see, to create the struct, you must pass all parameters at creation time.
+To create the struct, you must remember to pass all parameters at creation time.
-I provide Python `list` for `ppEnabledLayerNames` and `ppEnabledExtensionNames`,
+This includes the Vulkan layers and extensions denoted by `ppEnabledLayerNames`
+and `ppEnabledExtensionNames`, which *vulkan* wrapper is able to facilitate too.

+This struct example demonstrates how *vulkan* wrapper conveniently converts your
-indeed, the wrapper converts everything for us into native C types.
+Python code into native C types.

 *Note:*

-- Default value is `None` for all parameters so you could have omitted `pNext` (because its value is `None`).
+- The default value for all parameters is `None` so you could have omitted `pNext` (because its value is `None`).
 - Order of parameters doesn't matter since they are keyword parameters.
-- The **C++** counterpart is more risky because you must pass all parameters in specific order.
+- The **C++** syntax is more risky because you must pass all parameters in specific order.

 #### Functions

-*vulkan* will help you a lot when calling function.
-In Vulkan API, there are three
+*vulkan* greatly simplifies the calling of functions.
+In Vulkan API, you have to explicitly
-kinds of function:
+write three kinds of function:

   - functions that create nothing
   - functions that create one object
   - functions that create several objects

+In *vulkan* wrapper, all these troubles goes away.
-*vulkan* takes care of you and knows when it has to return `None`, an object
-or a `list`.
-Here an exemple:
+*vulkan* will takes care of you and knows when to return `None`, an object or a `list`.
+Here are three examples:

 ```python
 # Create one object